tm-a-t/telegram-bot-handbook/pages/book/index.md

 This site was previously called Telegram Bot Handbook and was more like a reference of Telegram features.
 Now, I've rewritten it so it became — well, a book.

-Now the site is called Papercraft and also contains the docs for TGPy userbot and my new Folds framework.
+The new platform is called Papercraft and also contains the docs for TGPy userbot and my new Folds framework.

 ## About